naamaronen/junkfood/README.md

 # junkfood web

-Simple(r) full stack boilerplate code implementing a Junk Food web using up to date dependencies (May2019).
+Simple(r) full stack boilerplate code implementing a Junk Food web using up to date dependencies (Feb 2020).

 To start the server: